Making a Statutory Declaration in Singapore

 What is a Statutory Declaration?

-A statutory declaration is a declaration made pursuant to Part III of the Oaths and Declarations Act.
+In Singapore, a statutory declaration is a declaration made pursuant to Part III of the Oaths and Declarations Act.

 In a nutshell, it is a statement made to declare something to be true.
 This statement can be made voluntarily in relation to any matter or for the purposes of satisfying some legal requirement or regulation.